 As a world-class midfielder and one of the most prolific scorers in the game during her career, Rutledge wrapped up her collegiate career as LSU's all-time leader in assists (46), points (102), game-winning goals (12) and career starts (88).
 She currently ranks No. 2 all-time in Southeastern Conference history in career assists and her 28 goals rank fourth on LSU's all-time career list.
 Rutledge was a member of the most successful senior class in the history of the LSU soccer program, helping guide the Tigers to three SEC Western Division championships and three NCAA tournament appearances in 2007, 2008 and 2009.

 Ben Parman enters his first season with the Grand Canyon women's soccer team, having been hired in January 2018.
 Parman joins the Lopes after a three-year stint with fellow WAC member New Mexico State women's soccer.

-Parman is a 2008 graduate of Luther College and earned a bachelor’s degree in business management, emphasizing in sports management.
-He was a four-year starting goalkeeper at the Division III school.
+Parman is a 2008 graduate of Luther College where he received his bachelor’s degree in business management with an emphasis in sports management.
+He was a four-year letter winner as the starting goalkeeper on the soccer team at the Division III school located in Decorah, Iowa.

 He finished his career ranked fifth all-time in program history with a 1.08 goals against average.
 In four seasons he only allowed 23 goals in over 1,900 minutes played while accumulating 113 saves and eight shutouts.